ALTIBASE/telegraf/README.md

 ```
 git clone https://github.com/influxdata/telegraf.git telegraf
 ```
+The last verified version of Telegraf for the Altibase input plugin is v1.30.2.

 ### 3. Clone the Altibase input plugin repository:

 ```
 git clone https://github.com/ALTIBASE/telegraf.git telegraf_altibase
 ```
+The last verified version of the Altibase input plugin is v1.0.0.

 ### 4. Copy the Altibase input plugin into the Telegraf input plugin directory